-Goal 2 - Embrace accountability to workers and business through a culture of transparency: Fostering a culture of transparency and continuous improvement promotes confidence, drives organizational capacity, and advances an environment that values learning and excellence, resulting in meaningful and sustainable results.
+Goal 2 - Embrace transparency & accountability: Fostering a culture of transparency and continuous improvement promotes confidence, drives organizational capacity, and advances an environment that values learning and excellence, resulting in meaningful and sustainable results.

 Goal 3 - Create strategic alignment and innovative collaboration among public and private partners and businesses: Harnessing collective strength and available resources better meets pragmatic workforce needs and is a strategic enabler to address complex challenges, expose new opportunities, enhance efficiency, and create lasting impacts.